Proving Disfigurement in Personal Injury Cases

 If you were disfigured in an accident, Texas law presumes that you will be disfigured in the future as well.
 There is no set formula for calculating compensation for disfigurement.
 Each case is unique and must be judged on its own merits.

-If you have been disfigured as a result of the negligence of another and want to speak to a Dallas disfigurement accident attorney, contact our office to speak to our personal injury attorney in Dallas and discuss your options for recovering compensation from those who caused your injury.
+If you have been disfigured as a result of the negligence of another and want to speak to a Dallas disfigurement accident attorney, contact our office to speak to our personal injury attorney and discuss your options for recovering compensation from those who caused your injury.
 Contact the Law Office of Doug Goyen at (972) 599 4100 to discuss your case.

 There are several categories of damages that you have the legal right to recover in Texas.
 These are to compensate you not only for the costs you incurred due to out-of-pocket expenses and costs caused by an injury such as the medical bills and lost income, but also to compensate you for the actual injury you suffered.
 These types of damages are called “general damages”, as there is no price tag on this type of injury.